Geidi Primes

-Geidi Primes is the first studio album by Canadian musician Grimes.
+Geidi Primes (/ˈgeɪdi/ GAY-dee) is the debut studio album by Canadian musician Grimes.
 It was released through Arbutus Records on January 10, 2010.
 In 2011, the album was released in the United Kingdom through No Pain in Pop Records on CD and LP, containing a slightly different cover art.
 Geidi Primes is a concept album based on Frank Herbert's novel Dune and David Lynch's 1984 film adaptation of the book.

+On March 1, 2024, coinciding with the release of Dune: Part Two, Grimes released a nightcore version of Geidi Primes.

 Background

 The album's title refers to the fictional planet Giedi Prime, from the Dune novels by Frank Herbert, originating with the 1965 novel Dune, Grimes' favourite book.
 "Caladan", the first track, refers to another fictional planet.
 The next, "Sardaukar Levenbrech", refers to the military rank of Levenbrech — roughly in between a sergeant and a lieutenant — in the Sardaukar army.
 A Face Dancer, as used in track three's title "Zoal, Face Dancer", is a type of human in the series who can shapeshift.
 Track six, "Feyd Rautha Dark Heart", refers to Feyd-Rautha Harkonnen, antagonist of the first novel in the Dune series.
 "Shadout Mapes", the 10th track, refers to a minor character.
 Track 11, "Beast Infection", refers to the "Beast" the nickname of the character Rabban.

 Grimes did not expect that the album would be successful and so assumed that no one would ever hear it.
 She quotes this as being behind her reasoning for the album title and track names, though has since mentioned that the "decision has kind of haunted me".
 She has also stated that she now feels that the album was "naïve".